 Tip #8 – Change your vocabulary.

 Another example that I’m learning from too, is to start my answers with the positive.
-For instance, my husband felt annoyed at me after we came out of the recent Batman movie and I expressed extreme dislike.
-He had thoroughly enjoyed his time, but because of my headstrong vocabulary, I had tainted his experience of the movie.
+For instance, my husband felt annoyed at me after we came out of the recent Batman movie, and I expressed extreme dislike.
+He had thoroughly enjoyed his time, but because of my headstrong opinions, I had tainted his experience of the movie.
 We realized that while I’m not intending to “create negativity”, my choice of words can have that effect.

 Concluding Thoughts

 Ultimately, gratitude is an attitude, and also a skill.
-It takes conscious retraining and inner reprogramming, and so, the more you practice it, the larger the ripple effect will be in your life.
+It takes conscious retraining and inner reprogramming, and so the more you practice it, the larger the ripple effect will be in your life.

-Let me also take the opportunity to express my gratitude to you, for reading this and supporting my work.
+Let me also take the opportunity to express my gratitude to you for reading this and supporting my work.
 THANK YOU!

 Vasundhra is the Founder & Writer of My Spiritual Shenanigans.
 After seeing 11:11 on the clock one fateful night, her life turned around.
 Ever since, she has been blending modern psychology and ancient spirituality, to help herself and people around the world elevate the quality of their lives.

 Add some Love & Light to your inbox.
-Come join the monthly newsletter for self-healing tools, insights, and exclusive spiritual highlights.
+Come join my free newsletter for bite-sized self-development content sent out to you once or twice a month.

 Thank you for this post.
 Gratitude is such an important concept for being content with what life has given you.